 5. Prepare and file an FTC Identity Theft Report, and save a copy for your records.
 This step will both help the Federal Trade Commission keep track of trends in identity theft, but also save you a lot of time regarding the next step – filing a police report.

-6. File a police report that is sworn under oath.
-Unfortunately, this step is needed in addition to filing an FTC Identity Theft Report, because the Fair Credit Reporting Act only provides additional protection where a victim of identity theft provides a statement to law enforcement under oath.
-When you go to give the police statement, provide them with a copy of the FTC’s Memorandum to Law Enforcement regarding the importance of a sworn police report.
+6. Consider filing a police report.
+If you choose to do so, provide the police with a copy of the FTC’s Memorandum to Law Enforcement regarding the importance of a sworn police report.
 You should bring a copy of your FTC Identity Theft Report as well to expedite the process.

 The Fair Credit Reporting Act leaves narrow circumstances where a credit reporting agency can refuse to block information, but unfortunately, Experian, TransUnion and Equfax often defer to the business that is providing the false information and refuse to block the fraudulent information.
 If that occurs, you may have a strong case against whichever of Experian, TransUnion and Equifax refused to provide the block, as well as the business that is providing the fraudulent information to the credit reporting agencies.
 Please contact the Law Offices of Joseph S. Mack if you’ve had a request to block false information refused, as we can represent you in any lawsuit necessary to get the information removed and recover damages, often using fee-shifting to allow us to represent you without you needing to pay us to represent you.

 For more information on what to do if you believe you have become a victim of identity theft, see the FTC’s checklist.
+If you have followed the above steps but haven’t been able to get a business to stop claiming that an account opened by an identity thief is your responsibility, click here.
 If you would like help from a lawyer, please fill out the form below.